Solanezumab: Phase 3

 Solanezumab was tested in two phase 3 clinical trials, EXPEDITION 1 and 2 (NCT00905372 and NCT00904683).
 Both were randomized, double-blind and placebo-controlled.
 Patients with mild-to-moderate Alzheimer's disease received either placebo or 400 mg solanezumab infusions every 4 weeks over 18 months.

 A total of 1012 patients participated in EXPEDITION 1, EXPEDITION 2 enrolled another 1040 patients.
 Both studies were not able to show a difference in cognition and memory between the treated and the placebo group.
 However, a subgroup analysis of only patients with mild Alzheimer's disease showed less worsening of cognition in patients receiving solanezumab compared to placebo, which means the progression of the disease was slowed down.
 There was no effect on disease progression in patients with moderate symptoms.

 Since the first two EXPEDITION trials show a positive effect in patients with mild Alzheimer's disease, Lilly launched another phase 3 trial, EXPEDITION 3 (NCT01900665).
 Patients with mild Alzheimer's disease received 400 mg solanezumab every 4 weeks for 80 weeks.
 Afterwards they can continue treatment for a total of 208 weeks, if wanted.
 This trial failed to show positive results, despite the high expectations.
 The trial will be finalized in 2020.

-The Anti-Amyloid Treatment in Asymptomatic Alzheimer’s (A4) study is a phase 3 clinical trial to evaluate whether solanezumab can slow cognitive decline in cognitively unimpaired older adults with elevated levels of amyloid β.
+The Anti-Amyloid Treatment in Asymptomatic Alzheimer's (A4) study is a phase 3 clinical trial to evaluate whether solanezumab can slow cognitive decline in cognitively unimpaired older adults with elevated levels of amyloid β.
+In July 2023, the final data showed that it did not slow cognitive decline as compared with placebo over a period of 240 weeks in persons with preclinical Alzheimer's disease.